MIMO Gaussian Broadcast Channels with Common, Private and Confidential Messages: Optimality of Gaussian Inputs via Factorization of Concave Envelopes

 \begin{proposition}[Existence of a Maximizer] There exists a pair $(V^\star,\mathbf{X}^\star)$ with $|\mathcal{V}^\star|\leq\frac{t(t+1)}{2}+1$ and $\mathbb{E}\big[\mathbf{X}\mathbf{X}^\top\big]\preceq\mathrm{K}$, such that

 Furthermore, one may assume that $\mathbb{E}[\mathbf{X}^\star|V^\star=v^\star]=0$, for every $v^\star\in\mathcal{V}^\star$. \end{proposition}

-The existence of a maximizer and the cardinality bound on $\mathcal{V}^\star$ are proven in Appendix \ref{APPEN:maximizer_exists}.
-A zero conditional expectation can be assumed because centering conditioned on each $V^\star = v^\star$ does not change the mutual information terms and hence $f_{\bm{\lambda_0},\alpha,\eta}^Q(\mathbf{X}^\star_2|V^\star)$ remains unchanged as well.
-Also, the centered versions of the input continues to satisfy the covariance constraint.
+The existence of a maximizer and the cardinality bound on $\mathcal{V}^\star$ are proven in Section \ref{SUBSEC:maximizer_exists}.
+A zero conditional expectation can be assumed because centering conditioned on each $V^\star = v^\star$ does not change the mutual information terms and hence $\mathsf{f}_{\bm{\lambda_0},\alpha,\eta}^q(\mathbf{X}^\star_2|V^\star)$ remains unchanged as well.
+In addition, the centered versions of the input continues to satisfy the covariance constraint.